gmgale/XRPL-Bridge/README.md

 ### Transactions

-`GET /tx` - Get all transactions that have been stored by the monitor
+`GET /tx` - Get all transactions that have been stored by the monitor.

 `POST /tx` - Create and submit a payment to the XRPL ledger.